-There is often confusion between ERP systems and digital platforms when deciding which technology to use to manage the supply chain in a more efficient, agile, and resilient way.
-Most companies struggle to decide which approach to adopt.
-Both ERP systems and digital supply chain platforms can be leveraged to streamline supply chain networks, but there are a few things you should consider when making this decision.
-Let’s go over the key features of both technologies to see when and why a digital supply chain platform might be the better solution for you, so you can be confident you’re making the right decision to support a healthy supply chain.
+Between ERP systems and digital platforms, supply chain leaders have to make informed decisions, on which technology to use to manage the supply chain in a more efficient, agile, and resilient way.
+However, companies struggle to decide which approach to adopt.
+Both, ERP systems and digital supply chain platforms can be leveraged to streamline supply chain networks, but there are a few important factors to consider when making this decision.
+Let’s take a look at the key features of both technologies to see when and why a digital supply chain platform might be the better solution for you, so you can be confident you’re making the right decision.

 23% of the supply chain leaders expect to have a digital ecosystem by 2025, up from 1% today.